mightyBroccoli/logwatch-scripts/README.md

 * sendxmpp

 ### install
-Copy the provided user.config.sample to directory specified as $tmp_directory and name it .user.config.
-Place all the needed info in the .user.config file. run this script via cron/anacron as often as you like.
+Copy the provided user.config.sample to the directory specified as $tmp_directory and name it .user.config.
+Place all the needed info in the .user.config file.
+Run this script via cron/anacron as often as you like.
 The script will only use new loglines and not the previous ones in consideration for natification.
-As an example to run it every 15 mins via cron `*/15 * * * * /PATH/TO/SCRIPT/teamspeak_log_xmpp-push.sh`
+For example to run it every 15 mins via cron `*/15 * * * * /PATH/TO/SCRIPT/teamspeak_log_xmpp-push.sh`

 ### example
-As an example for a notification pushed via xmpp.
+This is just an example for a notification pushed via XMPP.
 I anonymized the content.
-The script will only send if there is content.
+The script will only send notifications if there is content to notify about.
 ```
 ---- Group change ----
 --- added ---